BenRaz123/fdu_notes/notes.typ

 == Describe how various blood pattern types are created and which features of each pattern can be used to aid in reconstructing events at a crime scene

++ Find the @ch4[area of convergence]
++ Place a pole to mark the area of convergence
++ Place a string on each droplet, connecting to the pole at the angle the droplet is at
++ You now have the @ch4[area of origin]
+- More patterns:
+    - Gunshot: forward spatter (from exit wound) and backwards spatter (from entry wound)
+    - @ch4[Cast-Off] spatter: The angle of the arc can tell about where it came from
+        - Size of drops $prop$ size of thing casting off blood
+        - Show _minimum_ amount of blows inflicted
+    - Projected Pattern: When an artery is broken and blood gushes out
+    - @ch4[Expiration Pattern]: Can produce fine spatter, irregular pattern and edges
+    - @ch4[Void spatter]: Can help establish body position
+    - @ch4[Transfer Stains] can provide individual characteristics
+    - The time of interruption in @ch4[flows] can reveal time info
+    - Pools can reveal chronological information due to how absorbed they are
+        - Whether the @ch4[perimeter stain] had time to develop before being wiped indicates chronological info
+    - @ch4[Drip tail patterns] usually form a line which follows the movement of the victim, can lead to cool stuff like a discarded weapon

 == Describe the methods for documenting bloodstain patterns at a crime scene

 - Take a lot of photos